wazuh/wazuh/apis/tools/env/5.0/README.md

 ### Ports mapping

-The ports of the different APIs are mapped to the host to be able to access them without having to log into the containers.
+All relevant APIs ports are mapped to the host to be able to access them without having to log into the containers.
-Here are the mapping for each component:
+Here are the mappings for each component:

-#### Communications API
+#### Server Communications API

-27000: Manager node
+- 27000: Manager node
-27001: Worker node 1
+- 27001: Worker node 1
-27002: Worker node 2
+- 27002: Worker node 2

-#### Management API
+#### Server Management API

-55000: Manager node
+- 55000: Manager node
-55001: Worker node 1
+- 55001: Worker node 1
-55002: Worker node 2
+- 55002: Worker node 2

 #### Indexer

-9200: Indexer node
+- 9200: Indexer node